approach0/guide/content/en/index.md

 ![](../static/math-query.gif)

 The embedded math editor can accept many math entity commands such as `\int` for integral or `\log` for logarithm.
 Actually, one can type `log(x)` without a backslash to input \\(\log(x)\\), but the recommended way is to explicitly type a leading backslash for every math entity command.
+If you are not sure what is the "command" for a math entity, click the left-bottom floating red button to pull out the symbol keyboard to help you lookup and cast them in the query box.

-Inside of the embedded math editor, use arrow keys or touch screen to move cursor to desired place, or hit `tab` key to jump around to the next *to-be-edited* place.
+Inside of the embedded math editor, use arrow keys or touch screen to move cursor to desired place, or hit `tab` key to jump to the next *to-be-edited* place.

 If user is familiar with *TeX* or MathJaX markup language, one can click the `Raw Query` menu at the bottom of search button to directly input math query in TeX.
 Remember to wrap **single dollar** signs around all your math keywords.